symfony/symfony-docs/security/remember_me.rst

 ``name`` (default value: ``REMEMBERME``)
     The name of the cookie used to keep the user logged in.
 If you enable the ``remember_me`` feature in several firewalls of the same application, make sure to choose a different name for the cookie of each firewall.
-Otherwise, you'll face lots of security related problems.
+Otherwise, you will face lots of security related problems.

 ``lifetime`` (default value: ``31536000`` i.e. 1 year in seconds)